ai-extensions/demo-1/README.md

 This demo is based on the exercise [WEkEO ai4EM MOOC - Supervised classification using Sentinel-2 data](https://github.com/wekeo/ai4EM_MOOC/blob/main/3_land/3D2_land_cover_classification_with_Sentinel-2_data/3D2_supervised_classification_using_Sentinel-2.ipynb)

+This demo is a starting point for the project activities and introduces the potential of the Common Worflow Language for training and infer activities and MLflow.

 Use the Visual Studio development container to run this demo.

 ## Training